Community connections

 - Southern Metropolitan area – Council areas including Aldinga, Happy Valley, Holdfast Bay, Marion, Mitcham, and Onkaparinga.

-WISE offers Other Food Service activities which include cooking classes, community lunches and educative presentations in the following areas:
+WISE offers Meal Preparation activities which include cooking classes, community lunches and educative presentations in the following areas:

 - All Adelaide Metropolitan areas